yochaigal/cairn/wip/2e/dungeon-exploration.md

 **Lucius**: _"I'll check out the wooden **door**, to see if I can figure out what's on the other side."_
 **Freya**: "_I'm going to get a better look at that **statue**.
 What can I learn without actually getting too close?"_

 **Warden**: _"Alright, let's start with **Wolfram**.
 The sand is white, grainy, and clearly not from any beach 'round these parts.
-Starting at a small lump in the ground, you recognize a half-decayed human skull, meaning that this "sand" is actually bone!
+Starting at a small lump in the ground, you recognize a half-decayed human skull, meaning that this 'sand' is actually bone!
 What do you do now?"_

 **Wolfram**: _"Gross.
 I'm gonna poke at it a bit with my sword.
 Is there is anything hidden in the dust?
 Something valuable, maybe?"_